-If someone is harmed by asbestos-containing materials (ACMs) on your premises and you do not have one of the various types of asbestos surveys in place, then you are at risk of facing serious legal sanctions.
+If someone is potentially harmed by asbestos-containing materials (ACMs) on your premises and you do not have one of the correct types of asbestos surveys in place, then you are at risk of facing potentially serious legal sanctions.

 What types of asbestos surveys are there?

-A Management Survey is required to monitor and manage asbestos-containing materials during the normal occupation and use of your premises.
-It will normally take the place of a visual inspection, with a minimum of intrusive work and material sampling where appropriate.
+A Management Survey is required to allow you to monitor and manage asbestos-containing materials during the normal occupation and use of your premises.
+It will normally take the form of a visual inspection, with a minimum of intrusive work and material sampling where appropriate.

 It also verifies that sufficient measures are in place so that visitors or employees do not accidentally disturb it.
 It’s likely that there will be some minor asbestos disturbance in order to assess the material.

 A management survey will also provide guidance on maintaining a safe environment and what steps to take if remedial work is required.

 Once you have an asbestos survey or register in place, the duty holder must then manage the asbestos to protect the occupants and any tradesmen who attend the property.
 This is achieved by implementing an asbestos management plan.
 The asbestos management plan should also be reviewed following any material changes or at least annually

 Refurbishment/Demolition Surveys explained